Ding777/tshm_demo/README.md

 * Typical memory allocation pattern (PSRAM/internal RAM usage and scratch buffer scheme).
 * End-to-end demo flow (embedding → streaming forward_step → head logits → optional on-device head SGD).

-**It is NOT intended to be the production weight file**.
+**It is NOT intended to be the final trained production weight file**.
 If you want the original (FP32) exported weights, or the training checkpoints that produced the weights, I will provide them on request (see below).
-The demo binary uses exported assets/weights chosen to make the demo self-contained and reproducible.
+The demo uses exported assets/weights chosen to make the demo self-contained and reproducible.

 ---